Folium Systems

 Questions every AI buyer should be able to answer.

 Folium helps the buyer prepare the internal conversation too.
-AI review is stronger when the customer knows who owns the workflow, which systems matter, what data is sensitive, and which approvals are required.
+AI review is stronger when the customer knows who owns the process, which systems matter, what data is sensitive, and which approvals are required.

 • Which systems are in scope and which are explicitly out of scope?